tawwfik/Zakat-Calculator/README.md

 The package will automatically register its service provider.

-## Configuration
+### Publishing Configuration

-Publish the configuration file:
+You can publish the configuration file using:

 ```bash
 php artisan vendor:publish --provider="Tawfik\ZakatCalculator\ZakatServiceProvider" --tag="config"